simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-challenges-of-adopting-a-zero-trust-security-model/index.en.md

 ### Cost

 Implementing a Zero Trust security model can be **expensive**.
 It requires significant investment in security technologies, such as multi-factor authentication, network segmentation, and encryption.
-Additionally, ongoing maintenance and updates can be costly, which can be a barrier for small and medium-sized organizations.
+Also, ongoing maintenance and updates can be costly, which can be a barrier for small and medium-sized organizations.

 ### User Experience